 New Programs Help Nurses Choose Specialties

 Hospitals nationwide are offering programs that help nurses test different specialties before making a commitment.
 For example, there are internships that allow new graduates to learn technical skills and experience clinical cultures before choosing a nursing specialty.
 During the internship, nurses receive full salary and benefits, classroom instruction and clinical rotations that provide contacts that can lead to a permanent job.

 Other employers help new graduates make the transition to staff nurse by placing them in different clinical areas for several weeks so they experience a variety of specialties.
 After this, the programs link graduates with a specific specialty of their choosing.

-There are nursing shortages in many areas of the country, but some geographic areas are in greater need than others of nurses with certain clinical specialties.
-There is a high demand for nurses in specialties that require high levels of nursing skills and technological skills.
-Shortages exist in critical care settings, emergency rooms, and specialties like telemetry – all nursing specialties that are learning-intensive and have fewer individuals who are qualified for these positions.
+Nursing shortages are predicted to by 2030, but some geographic areas are in even greater need than others of nurses with certain clinical specialties.
+There is a high demand for nurses in specialties that require high levels of nursing skills and technological abilities — and this skills gap is creating a dire situation in the healthcare industry.
+Shortages exist most acutely in critical care settingsand emergency rooms, both of which require learning-intensive nursing specialties and have fewer individuals who are qualified to fill the positions.

-For a satisfying and fulfilling career, it is important to choose the right nursing specialty for you.
+For a satisfying and fulfilling career, it is important to choose the right nursing specialty.
 This requires thought and planning, but the time and effort are well worth it.